gem-pasteur/macsyfinder/doc/source/user_guide/outputs.rst

     Cluster:
         - model: T4P
         - hits: (GCF_000005845_030080, T2SS_gspO, 3008)
-    These clusters has been rejected because:
+    These clusters have been rejected because:
     The quorum of mandatory genes required (4) is not reached: 1 The quorum of genes required (5) is not reached: 3
     ============================================================
     Cluster:
         - model: Archaeal-T4P
         - hits: (GCF_000005845_019260, Archaeal-T4P_arCOG00589, 1926), (GCF_000005845_019310, Archaeal-T4P_arCOG02900, 1931)
-    These clusters has been rejected because:
+    These clusters have been rejected because:
     The quorum of mandatory genes required (3) is not reached: 0 The quorum of genes required (3) is not reached: 2
     ============================================================